vitaly-t/custom-string-formatter/README.md

 ## Self-Reference

 When a property chain starts with `this` (case-sensitive), the parser treats it as the reference to the parameter object itself.

-It is to avoid wrapping the parameter object into another object when you want to format that object itself.
+It is to avoid wrapping the parameter object into another object when you want to format that parameter object itself.

 For the above example with the filter, we can use it like this: